-Despite the small size of the Company and of the Board, the skill cover of the existing Board members is considered to be comprehensive.
+Despite the small size of the Board, the skill cover of the existing Board members is considered to be broad and comprehensive.

-Directors receive regular financial and operational reports from management and the Executive Chairman, and the other directors regularly consult with the Executive Chairman and the Company Secretary.
+Directors receive regular financial and operational updates from management and the Executive Chairman, and the other directors regularly consult with the Executive Chairman and the Company Secretary.